Izzy Hoyland: Characterisation and introduction

 Before she appeared on-screen, the character was described as a "manipulative schemer, a money-hungry man-eater and home wrecker."
-Bassingthwaite commented that Izzy was "not very trustworthy at all.
+Robert Fidgeon of the Herald Sun wrote that Izzy would get "male pulses racing" and called her "a compulsive flirt with a bubbly nature".
+Of her fictional backstory, Fidgeon wrote that Izzy uses her bubbly personality to hide her abandonment issues caused by her mother leaving in the late 1970s to "find God".
+Bassingthwaite told him that Izzy was a great character to play, saying she was "outwardly a charmer, inside a schemer, unscrupulous and a home-wrecker.
+Izzy's life reads like a low-rent Jackie Collins novel."
+Bassingthwaite later commented that Izzy was "not very trustworthy at all.
 But people don't necessarily realise this.
 She's much better with men than women, so they are the ones who fall for her charm."
 Network Ten branded Izzy as a "bad girl" type character.
 They also described her as "quick-witted, sexy and naturally flirtatious" and has a "masterful ability to manipulate people".
 They said she has serious "daddy issues" and likes older men and is not bothered if they are married because she is the first to admit she is "unscrupulous".
 She is "essentially lazy and will never work for a living if there's an easier way to make a buck" even if that way is "dishonest or immoral".
 They also referred to her as a "scarlet lady" and "femme fatale".
 Bassingthwaighte described her as a "great character to play because she's got so many dimensions to her.
 There's the bitchiness, but also the vulnerability."
-Bassingthwaighte revealed she preferred Izzy whilst she was being bad, because in her view she was boring when she tried to be nice.
+Bassingthwaighte preferred Izzy while she was being bad, because in her view she was boring when she tried to be nice.

-Izzy enters the local bar, Lou's Place, and immediately "causes a stir".
+Izzy immediately "causes a stir" upon her entrance to Lou's Place.
 Stuart Parker (Blair McDonough) and Lou Carpenter (Tom Oliver) both approach her about their various problems, and Izzy tells them what they want to hear, making "an instant impression."
 When Max Hoyland (Stephen Lovatt) arrives, it emerges that Izzy, or Isabelle, is his younger sister.
 Bassingthwaite explained that Max did not know she was coming, but he is happy to see her.
 Izzy loves her brother and they have a lot to catch up on.
 Izzy is surprised to learn that Max is in a relationship with Stephanie Scully (Carla Bonner).
 Bassingthwaite said Izzy is initially offended that Max has not mentioned Steph, and then she thinks that it is because there is something wrong with the relationship.